yackx/ipgo/content/appendixes/install.md

 ### Edit

-For this book, any decent editor will do.
+To run the code found this book, any decent editor will do.
 Visual Studio Code is recommended on all platforms. `vim` or `emacs` are find choices.
 Jetbrains Goland is very convenient.

 https://code.visualstudio.com/